Morta1/idleon-data-extractor/readme.md

 3. Go to chrome://extension (or opera://extensions in opera).
 4. Make sure "Developer mode" is checked at the top right of the screen
 5. Click "Load unpacked" and select the extracted folder.
-6. Now you can go to [Legends Of Idleon](https://www.legendsofidleon.com), click "Play" and then click on the extension and wait until a "Copy" button comes up.
-7. Once you have the JSON copied, go to [Idleon Family Progression](https://morta1.github.io/IdleonToolbox/family) and click on "Import JSON" and you're done!
+6. Now you can go to [Idleon Family Progression](https://morta1.github.io/IdleonToolbox/family) and see your data!

 ![download-tut](./assets/download-tutorial.png)
 ![download-tut1](./assets/download-tutorial-1.png)